DataDog/dd-sdk-roku/README.md

 ## Looking up your RUM events

-When you open your console in Datadog, navigate to the [RUM Explorer][2].
-In the side bar, you can select your application and explore Sessions, Views, Actions, Errors, Resources, and Long Tasks.
+Navigate to the [RUM Explorer][2].
+In the side bar, select your application and explore Sessions, Views, Actions, Errors, Resources, and Long Tasks.

 ## Looking up your Logs

-When you open your console in Datadog, navigate to the [Log Explorer][3].
-In the side bar, you can select your application and explore Sessions, Views, Actions, Errors, Resources, and Long Tasks.
+Navigate to the [Log Explorer][3].
+In the side bar, select your application and explore Sessions, Views, Actions, Errors, Resources, and Long Tasks.

 ## Contributing